A highly efficient solar powered supercapacitor charger with two regulated outputsDesigned by Jasper Sikken in Netherlands

 Outdoors, in shadow current is 10-20 times larger.
 And in sun 100 times larger.

-As you can see the AEM10941 can charge a supercapacitors from indoor light but indoor light is really only suitable for very low power applications.
+As you can see the AEM10941 can charge a supercapacitors from indoor light but it is suitable ONLY for very low power applications.

 Solar cells I have used with this board